JTheoMitr/arcade_cabinet/README.md

 once shotgun is running, you can navigate to the dedicated port (http://localhost:9393/) and follow the on-screen prompts and links to use the application.

+Remember to exit shotgun in your terminal (ctrl + c) before closing out your development environment!

 User Info
 ------------